vivian-dai/Hack-the-Box-Writeups/Misc/Canvas/README.md

 Points: 20

 ## Challenge Description
 > We want to update our website but we are unable to because the developer who coded this left today.
 Can you take a look?

-### Downloads
 Zipped folder containing [c](./c)

 ## Approach